3rdIteration/ellipal-joy/README.md

 This repository has been modified to work with DIY hardware, specifically the [NUCLEO-H7A3ZI-Q](https://www.st.com/en/evaluation-tools/nucleo-h7a3zi-q.html) which can be ordered directly from the ST.com online store.

+If you are after instructions and firmware for the retail Ellipal Joy, then you want to use [this repository here](https://github.com/3rdIteration/ellipal-joy)

 # Assemble Hardware,

 1. Hardware Required